 Potassium plays a good role in root growth.
 But it is second to Nitrogen in a total amount of fertilization program and to achieve optimal growth.

-This fertilizer contains a balanced 13-1-2 NPK.
+This liquid fertilizer for St Augustine Grass contains a balanced 13-1-2 NPK.
 It derived from Vitazyme®, Mycorrhizae, Earthworm Castings, Bat Guano, Sea Kelp, Humic Acid, Amino acids, and Hydroponic-grade minerals.
 A mixture formula of Iron, macronutrients, micronutrients, and Calcium that is handcrafted for quality control.

 Use a measuring cup when mixing with the rate of 1 tablespoon per gallon or 1/2 ounce per gallon.
 With just 1 gallon, a one-time application of this fertilizer can treat at least 1 to 2 acres or 44,000 to 88,000 square feet or 5,000 square miles of St Augustine Grass lawn.
 Some testimonials indicated that 1 gallon can be stretch to 3 acres or 134,000 square feet with great results.

-The manufacturer recommends applying this fertilizer product every 1 to 3 weeks for maximum results.
+The manufacturer recommends applying this fertilizer product every one to three weeks for maximum results.
 To use on 5,000 square feet of St Augustine Grass lawn, you can apply this fertilizer at a minimum of 8 applications with just one gallon of concentrate.

 If you apply 2 times per month, you can use this fertilizer for 4 months at its price.
 You will get even deeper St Augustine Grass lawn if you apply this fertilizer more often like 1 application per week.